nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Note that `Allergies` and `Vaccines` are optional, so the user does not need to include `--a ` or `--v` if the it is not applicable.

-The activity diagram below illustrates the workflow of patient `AddCommand` that is described above.
+The activity diagram below summarises the action when the patient `AddCommand` is executed.

 <img src="images/patient/AddPatientActivityDiagram.png" width="550" />